Sushi Nakamura 鮨なかむら

 Damage: Omakase JPY 17,280+

-Nakamura is slightly larger than most other high-end sushiya in Tokyo.
 The counter can fit about 12 diners at a time.
 The light is a bit dimmer but very generous and upscale ambiance.
 Chef Nakamura and his helper cannot speak English, so best come with someone can speak Japanese :)

-I was very surprised when i saw Nakamura uses Royal Copehagen to serve sushi when i was reading reviews on Tabelog.
+I was very surprised when i saw Nakamura uses Royal Copenhagen to serve sushi when i was reading reviews on Tabelog.
 It is a really unique and complex feeling because it is indeed elegant and upscale, while the temperature of nigiri might goes away faster.

 Their sushi is smaller in size, but the fneta are absolutely packed with amazing flavours.
 After one bite of sushi, the taste can go on and on in your mouth.